Cakes Overseas Blog

 No matter which version wins your heart, I’m sure we can all agree on one simple thing: this cake in all its forms is a delicious treat to share with friends (or, let’s be honest, scarf down all by yourself in front of the TV).
 So, which is your favorite?

-Slice of strawberry cheesecake on a white plate on a cake stand on a white background.
+Slice of strawberry cheesecake on a white plate on a cake stand on a white background. - Everything you need to know about cheesecake.

 When and When NOT to Send a Cheesecake?